MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Experiments and Results

-\parahead{Qualitative Evaluation} \Cref{fig:contact_comparison}, we present a qualitative comparison of our contact results against those obtained using MANO and HARP.
+\parahead{Qualitative Evaluation} We also present a qualitative comparison of our contact results against those obtained using MANO and HARP in \Cref{fig:contact_comparison}.
 Our method shows a more accurate representation of the contact area, closely matching the actual contact masks, unlike the over-segmentation observed in MANO and HARP methods.
 Although our method outperforms others, we note that there is still significant room for improvement on our dataset for future methods to address.
-We also show qualitative results in in \cref{fig:main_results} and benchmark our \handmodel and object model on our dataset in \cref{tab:dataset_benchmark}.